Case Study · Crisis & Emergency Response

 Altadena, Calif. — January 28, 2025

-Shooting with a Sony Alpha camera gives me the flexibility to switch between formats when convenient.
-In addition to video support, I packaged photography that gave recipients options — stills for immediate editorial use alongside the video product.
+Being a hybrid shooter gives me the flexibility to switch between formats when convenient.
+In addition to video support, I packaged photography that gave recipients options: stills for immediate editorial use alongside the video product.
 An audiovisual package that serves multiple channels at once is a force multiplier in a resource-constrained response environment.

 Altadena, Calif. · January 28, 2025 EPA contractors search burned-down parcels for hazardous household materials, including unstable lithium-ion batteries that could ignite beneath debris.
 Photos: Edward Coffey / U.S. EPA Region 9.